 Needles are inserted into myofascial trigger points (MTP), which are tight, taut bands of muscle or fascia that produce referred pain.
 This pain radiates in a typical distribution pattern specific to the muscle where the MTP is located.
 MTP are commonly caused by muscle sprain due to overloading, a gradual increase in muscle tension due to posture or from direct trauma.
 Symptoms will include pain, pain aggravated by heat or cold, a deep dull ache that is hard to locate, joint stiffness, tenderness, sleep disturbance and pain on palpation of the MTP.
 These tight bands of muscle tissue can only be located by palpation and will reproduce the pain complaint.

-During the TPDN session an initial thorough consultation will be conducted to rule out any contraindications, safety considerations are always taken seriously and risk is mitigated.
+During the TPDN session an initial thorough consultation will be conducted to rule out any contraindications, safety considerations are always taken seriously, and risk is mitigated.
 This will ensure it is the right treatment for the patient.
-The needles are sterile, disposable and single-use, there are no serious adverse reactions to this treatment when it is performed by a trained and skilled practioner.
+The needles are sterile, disposable, and single use, there are no serious adverse reactions to this treatment when a trained and skilled practitioner performs it.
 Feedback is important during the treatment to ensure patient comfort and patients are never left alone.
 Minor events such as minute bleeding and bruising can occur in seven per cent of treatments.
-Post-treatment symptoms that may occur include fatigue, light-headedness, mild bruising and temporary aggravation of symptoms which normally last up to 12 hours.
+Post-treatment symptoms that may occur include fatigue, light-headedness, mild bruising, and temporary aggravation of symptoms which normally last up to 12 hours.

 TPDN is a safe and highly effective treatment that Koru massage is proud to offer its clients.
-Used in conjuction with remedial massage, myofascial cupping and Neurokinetic therapy, the positive results gained in injury rehabilitation with TPDN have helped patients with back pain, neck pain, muscle spams, chronic injuries and many other painful conditions.
+Used in conjunction with remedial massage, myofascial cupping and Neurokinetic therapy, the positive results gained in injury rehabilitation with TPDN have helped patients with back pain, neck pain, muscle spasms, chronic injuries, and many other painful conditions.

 Start writing your post here.
 You can insert images and videos by clicking on the icons above.